Bear Spread Strategy

 Breakeven Point: Higher Strike- Max Loss 17397

-As can be seen from the example above the loss and profit is both limited.
+As can be seen from the example above the loss and profit are both limited.
 Maximum loss from this strategy is 53 and maximum profit is 47.
 The trader would start incurring losses if the price of the underlying asset increases i.e. inverse to what he has been speculating.

 We can say that the bear spread is a great alternative to simply buy a put out right.
 It can be initiated by either calls or puts.
 The Underlying Volatility should increase.
 Calls will have a net premium credit whereas using puts will result in a net premium debit, keeping in mind when the trader is neutral to bearish on the price action in the underlying stock.